jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Closures by value.
 =====================================================================================

-A closure is an object, created from a block with one of these tags
+A closure is an object, created from a block whose source first word after the optional tag is "expose".
-    ::closure
-    ::closure.coactive

 A closure remembers the values of the variables defined in the outer environment of the block.
 The behaviour of the closure is a method generated from the block, which is attached to